InfinityMods/FishingForTrouble/README.md

 ## Who is currently maintaining this mod? ##

-Active members of InfinityMods Github organization
+Active members of InfinityMods GitHub organization

 ## Where to look for help regarding this mod? ##
 - http://www.shsforums.net/forum/550-fishing-for-trouble